hoantv/VNWheel/README.md

 # VNWheel
-This is open source force feedback wheel base on Adruino 1.8.10
+This is open source force feedback wheel base on Arduino 1.8.10, future for teensy 4.0 600MHz :O!!!!!!

-The code use some library, file from other projects like:
+The code use some libraries and files from other projects like:
 - adapt-ffb-joy
 - ForceFeedback-core-library
 - kaskus forums